JustinTienken-Harder/timeular-to-freshbooks/README.md

 # Timeular and Freshbooks Integration

-This project integrates the Timeular API with Freshbooks to streamline time tracking and invoicing processes.
+This project integrates the Timeular API with Freshbooks and WaveApp to streamline time tracking and invoicing processes.

 ## Features

+### FreshBooks Integration (Original)
 - Connects to the Timeular API to retrieve time entries.
 - Creates invoices in Freshbooks based on time entries from Timeular.
 - Provides a simple command-line interface to manage the integration.

+### WaveApp Integration (New!)
+- **Browser-based interface** for uploading Timeular CSV exports
+- **Interactive matching** of activities to WaveApp customers and tags to services
+- **Automatic invoice generation** with consolidated time entries
+- **Note aggregation** - combines all time entry notes for each service
+- **Smart pricing** - uses WaveApp product pricing (ignores Timeular rates)

 ## Prerequisites